Sculpture

 Untitled & Unbridled: Tara Donovan’s Installations

-Nadine Waldmann 22 December 2018 min Read
+Nadine Waldmann 30 September 2025 min Read

-Styrofoam cups, pencils, rubber bands and straws are not the kinds of materials usually associated with art installations, yet these mundane, everyday items are used in abundance in Tara Donovan’s works.
+Styrofoam cups, pencils, rubber bands, and straws are not the kinds of materials usually associated with art installations, yet these mundane, everyday items are used in abundance in Tara Donovan’s works.
 She uses them to create massive abstract structural pieces of art.

-Donovan was born in 1969 in Queens, New York and studied at the School of the Visual Arts and Virginia Commonwealth University.
+Donovan was born in 1969 in Queens, New York, and studied at the School of the Visual Arts and Virginia Commonwealth University.
 She was awarded the first Calder Prize in 2005.
 She initially began using commonplace materials because they were cheap and readily available to her as an art student.

-Tara Donovan, 2017.
-Source: Woman Wears Daily
+Photograph of Tara Donovan, 2017.
+Woman Wears Daily.

-The pieces in her installations are “site-responsive” – reacting to the lighting, air and movement of viewers.
+The pieces in her installations are “site-responsive”—reacting to the lighting, air and movement of viewers.
 Most of her art is untitled, a deliberate choice to allow the viewer to bring their own associations and feelings to experiencing the work.

-“Untitled” from 2004-2008 made from thousands of styrofoam cups held together with hot glue is a beautiful example of her work.
+Untitled from 2004–2008 made from thousands of styrofoam cups held together with hot glue is a beautiful example of her work.
 The repetition, diffusing of the light, the awe-inspiring size and lightness transcend the simple cup into a poetic whole.

 The materials expand playing with the sense of infinity.

-Another “Untitled” work, this one from 2008, is sheets of polyester film woven together into a labyrinth, almost molecular formation.
+Another Untitled work, this one from 2008, is sheets of polyester film woven together into a labyrinth, an almost molecular formation.
 Using a singular material in repetition of the patterns and forms creates an organic and unpredictable feel.
 She uses the properties of the materials to guide the formations.
 The positioning of the viewer alters the light and angles, providing a different experience for everyone.

-Tara makes it clear that she does not try to mimic nature, rather her work “mimics the way of nature” – the unfolding, building form upon form.
+Tara makes it clear that she does not try to mimic nature, rather her work “mimics the way of nature”—the unfolding, building form upon form.

-Thousands of index cards piled into mountainous stalagmite formations were used for the 2014 “Untitled” installation.
-The towering structures are very geological in appearance – another theme Donovan’s work plays with.
+Thousands of index cards piled into mountainous stalagmite formations were used for the 2014 Untitled installation.
+The towering structures are very geological in appearance—another theme Donovan’s work plays with.
 She was keen on using the edges of the cards to create the feeling of ascension and building.
 She says, “I think of my process almost as a re-manufacturing of a manufactured material, and I think that it’s inevitable that what results goes back to nature.
 I never have a set idea in mind of what an overall composition will look like; it really grows out of a doing and making and a sense of play and an idea of chance.”

 Details and closeups of her work show the complex and interwoven relationship between the materials.
 Viewed from a distance, the sculptures take on a whole new aesthetic, feeling and experience.